astronomer/docs/software_versioned_docs/version-0.30/manage-airflow-versions.md

 ## Overview

-Regularly upgrading your Software Deployments ensures that your Deployments continue to be supported and that your Airflow instance has the latest features and functionality.
+Regularly upgrading your Software Deployments ensures that your Deployments continue to be supported and that your Apache Airflow® instance has the latest features and functionality.

 To upgrade your Airflow Deployment to a later version of Airflow: